Taaitaaiger/jlrs/README.md

 The easiest way to interact with Julia when using the async runtime is by using `AsyncJulia::blocking_task`, which can be used to send a closure like the one in the first example and call it.
 While this closure has not completed the runtime is blocked, the methods that schedule a function call as a new Julia `Task` can't be used.

-In order to write non-blocking tasks, you must implement either the `AsyncTask` or `GeneratorTask` trait.
+In order to write non-blocking tasks, you must implement either the `AsyncTask` or `PersistentTask` trait.
 An `AsyncTask` can be called once, its async `run` method replaces the closure; this method takes a `Global` and a mutable reference `AsyncGcFrame`.
 The `AsyncGcFrame` provides mostly the same functionality as `GcFrame`, but can also be used to call the methods of the `CallAsync` trait.
 These methods schedule the function call on another thread and return a `Future`.
 While awaiting the result the runtime can handle another task.

-A `GeneratorTask` can be called multiple times.
+A `PersistentTask` can be called multiple times.
 In addition to `run` it also has an async `init` method.
-This method is called when the `GeneratorTask` is created and can be used to prepare the initial state of the task.
+This method is called when the `PersistentTask` is created and can be used to prepare the initial state of the task.
 The frame provided to `init` is not dropped after this method returns, which means this initial state can contain Julia data.
-Whenever a `GeneratorTask` is successfully created a `GeneratorHandle` is returned.
-This handle can be used to call the `GeneratorTask` which calls its `run` method once.
-A `GeneratorHandle` can be cloned and shared across threads.
+Whenever a `PersistentTask` is successfully created a `PersistentHandle` is returned.
+This handle can be used to call the `PersistentTask` which calls its `run` method once.
+A `PersistentHandle` can be cloned and shared across threads.

 You can find basic examples that show how to implement these traits in [the examples directory of the GitHub repository](https://github.com/Taaitaaiger/jlrs/tree/master/examples).